About Us

 The Community Kitchen continues to thrive as an organization largely because of the wonderful, dedicated volunteers who give their time, perhaps the most valuable donation of all.
 The support of the local community helped and continues to help, guide TCK on its way—local restaurants and businesses donate food and the Monadnock United Way and cities and towns within Cheshire County give financial support along with the County itself.

 We operate two programs – the Pantry Program distributes food weekly on Wednesdays and Thursdays.
-Clients are verified annualy by their income and residence.
-The Hot Meals Program serves a free meal six days a week, an evening meal on weekdays and a lunch on Sundays.
+Clients are verified annually by their income and residence.
+The Hot Meals Program serves a free meal five evening a week.

 Our Gleaning Project was started in 2013 and has enabled us to partner with other agencies and businesses within Cheshire County.
-In its 7 years this project has brought well over a hundred thousand pounds of farm and garden fresh produce into our programs.
+In these 12 years, this project has brought well over a hundred thousand pounds of farm and garden fresh produce into our programs.

-We strive to guide our guests and clients to make better food choices and partner with other agencies offering cooking workshops, classes and recipes.
+We strive to guide our guests and clients to make better food choices and partner with other agencies offering resources.
 As the world changes around us we have to adapt to current needs and demands and can do so only with the continued support of the community around us.